endriu17/chat-react-socket/README.md

 ## Chat app (React, Socket)

-In the project directory, you can run:
+In the project directory, you can run first:

+### `npm install`

+to install dependencies, and

 ### `node index.js`

-To run node server on [http://localhost:5000](http://localhost:5000) to view it in the browser.
+to run node server on [http://localhost:5000](http://localhost:5000) to view it in the browser.

-and
+Then:

 ### `npm start`